selik/xport/README.rst

         char    rest[52];           /* remaining fields are irrelevant     */
         };

  **NOTE: items with starts are renamed for clarity, from the short names given in the spec.
  Since this is an alpha release, other items may be renamed in the future, if someone tells me what they're for.**

 Random access to records
 ========================

-If you want to move around the file randomly, instead of iterating, you can use Python's standard file access functions and a little math.
+If you want to access specific records, instead of iterating, you can use Python's standard file access functions and a little math.

 Get 1000th record::